eclipse-aspectj/aspectj/docs/developer/IDE.md

 ### Command line

 If you wish to install AspectJ in a separate directory and use it from the command line without any extra build tools, feel free to download the **AspectJ installer**.
-It is and executable JAR installer.
-It requires Java and possibly admin rights, if e.g. under Windows you want to install AspectJ to _C:/Program Files/AspectJ_.
+It is an executable JAR installer, requires Java and possibly admin rights, if e.g. under Windows you want to install AspectJ to _C:/Program Files/AspectJ_.
 You execute it from a command prompt via `java -jar installer-<version>.jar` and select your installation options.
 Then you add `<ASPECTJ_HOME>/bin` to your path and are good to go.
 You can now call tools like the Aspectj compiler `ajc` or the AspectJ documentation